Jsparrow/jsparrow.github.io/docs/rules/replace-stream-collect-by-to-list.md

 remediationCost: 2

 description:
-    Java 16 introduced Stream.toList() for simplifying the conversion of a stream into a list.
-For example, stream.collect(Collectors.toUnmodifiableList()) can be transformed to stream.toList().
+    Java 16 introduced 'Stream.toList()' as a shorthand method for converting a Stream into an unmodifiable List.
+This rule replaces invocations of `collect(Collectors.toUnmodifiableList())` on a stream by the new method `stream.toList()`.
 tags: ["Java 16", "Old Language Constructs", "Readability"]
 ---